-Of course it is necessary to establish which species is involved.
+It is, of course, necessary to establish which species is involved.
 Often this may be difficult when few parts of the carcass remain.
 There are, however, several web sites and books detailing the identification of birds by its individual feathers.
 The position of the carcass should be printed on a map or form to later identify the most problematic line sections or poles.
 It can also give information with which line (conductors or ground wires) the bird has collided.
 Information on age and sex of the bird should be noted to analyse the effect of age and gender on susceptibility for electrocution and collision.
-Finally, it is important to establish if the dead bird has truly suffered from an impact with the power line or if there is another reason how the bird died.
+Finally, it is important to establish if the dead bird has truly suffered from an impact with the power line or if there is another reason for the bird's death.